jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 * https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/core/applications/config-generator

 Script used to locate and delete log and backup files.
-Everytime a cisst/SAW based application (like the dVRK main console program) is started, a log file is created (named ``cisstLog-xxx.txt``).
+Everytime a cisst/SAW based application (like the dVRK main system program) is started, a log file is created (named ``cisstLog-xxx.txt``).
 After a while, you will find that your home directory is cluttered with these log files and it would be nice to remove them.
 The script